wiedehoeft/wiedehoeft.github.io/_posts/2018-02-12-AcceptanceTestsWithGradleAndFit.md

    FAILURE: Build failed with an exception.
 ```

-Open the `alltests-result.html` in Browser and you will see that we correctly launched the Fit FileRunner, but it was unable to parse our HTML-file:
+Opening the `alltests-result.html` in Browser will show that the `fit.FileRunner` correctly launched , but it was unable to parse the HTML file:
 ![](/assets/img/Fit_Test_Error_No_TestTable.png "FitTestError")

 ### Implement first Fit Acceptance-Test
-Copy the following content to `alltests.html`:
+Copying the following content to `alltests.html`:
 ```
 <html>
 <head>